The coronavirus outbreak and the measures taken have brought unprecedented change to our lives.

 Using drugs alone puts you at high risk of overdose as there is no one around to help or call for medical assistance.

-Try to avoid using drugs alone and if you are by yourself arrange for someone to check in with you by text, phone or online.
+Try to avoid using drugs alone and if you are by yourself arrange for someone to check in with you by text, phone, online or, if possible, in person.

 Tell them what you are planning to use, how much and when.